 This is a function that helps you easily and elegantly communicate your spatial data to colleagues and stakeholders.
-Choose from two formats – static or dynamic – and take your slides to the next level.
+Add a dynamic map and take your slides to the next level.

 Use the drop-down menu at the top of the pane to choose where to browse—for example, in My Content or in ArcGIS Living Atlas—and type keywords into the search box to narrow the results.
 Click the check mark next to a search result to select and add it.